GuillianV/Application-fullstack/README.md

 ## Development environment

 ### Requirements
-- PHP 8.2
+- Docker Engine

 ### Run
 You can test the app by running it with the following command :
 ```
-php -S 0.0.0.0:8000 -t public
+docker compose up
 ```

 ## Configuration
-You can check the different configuration available in the .env file.
+You can check the different configuration available in the docker-compose.yml !
+Change hostanme in the docker-compose.yml
 ## Screenshot

 ![](docs/screenshot.png)